-“Pitch correction software specifically for vocals that makes up for a lack of natural singing talent.
-90% or more of all “professional” recordings use this software.”
+Auto tune meaning is pitch correction software specifically for vocals that makes up for a lack of natural singing talent.
+90% or more of all “professional” recordings use this software.

 What is it supposed to sound like live?

 There is a thread of professional singers who produce amazing studio albums and have a very difficult time singing in public.
 There is no way you can blame all of your sound engineers for those issues on a live stage.

 Nevertheless, wait, why not auto-tune a live show?!
 Then the albums would sound the same.
 I find that to be incredibly deceptive; take a look at some artists who have not or currently are not using auto tune for example Journey (with Steve Parry), Janis Joplin, Jimi Hendrix, Amy Winehouse, Christina Perri, Melissa Etheridge, Crowded House and Christina Aguilera just to name a few.

 For a singer, their voice is their instrument; there is no getting out of that EVER in my opinion!
 The amount of time spent rehearsing, ensuring those high D# notes are hit every single time an artist goes out to perform without auto-tune is giving the audience their organic self – raw and waiting for a stadium filled with cheering fans to support their performance.